 1. Our great salvation that we cannot lose!
 Saved by Grace!
 Saved forever!
 Billions will die without Christ, and we are saved, and heaven bound.

 2. Our great temporal blessings that we have come to expect!
 Our homes!
 Our food!
 Our clothing!
 Our freedom!
 Our transportation!
 Most of the world has nothing and we have everything.

 3. Our wonderful health that we too often take for granted!
-We are not in the hospital tonight!
-We are not in the care of hospice tonight!
-We are not at home and in bed sick tonight!
+We are not in the hospital this morning!
+We are not in the care of hospice this morning!
+We are not at home and in bed sick this morning!
 I feel good and am blessed with good health!

 6. Our settled peace!
 I do not know what lies on tomorrow nor do I want to know.
 I do not want the knowledge of tomorrow destroy the peace that today holds.
 But I am so glad that I know Who holds tomorrow and Who will hold my hand and walk with me through it!